Skip advert

 Advertisement

-As well as offering good all-round visibility, the Kuga is full of neat, practical touches that make life a bit easier.
-All versions feature a heated windscreen, cruise control, front and rear parking sensors, and a sliding feature for the rear seats.
+As well as offering good all-round visibility, the Ford Kuga is full of neat, practical touches that make life a bit easier.
+All versions feature a heated windscreen, cruise control, front and rear parking sensors, and a sliding and reclining rear seat.
 Ford’s Easy Fuel system is also included, which makes it virtually impossible to fill up with the wrong fuel.
 It’s a capless set-up – useful because you don’t have to handle a grimy fuel cap at the filling station.

 Advertisement - Article continues below

-During our own testing of the Kuga, we did find the sports seats to be fairly uncomfortable.
+During our own testing of the Kuga, we found the sports seats to be fairly uncomfortable.
 While they have plenty of adjustability, the seat base is almost completely flat, which will impact comfort – particularly on longer journeys.
+From ST-Line models and above, the front seats get 12-way electric adjustment, with the driver’s side having memory settings.
+It’s a little odd that only the most expensive ST-Line X model comes with the contents of the Winter Pack, which is available as an option on lesser trim levels.
+It does include heater rear seats and a heated steering wheel.

 Size